The Commencement Ceremony

 Because final grades may still be issued and transcripts continue to be verified, students are not issued their actual diploma until late May/early April.
 During the Commencement ceremony, graduates are provided with a diploma cover.
 On the outside of the cover is the phrase, Scientia Est Divitiae, which is Latin for Knowledge is Wealth.
 Inside the diploma cover, a note from the College President congratulates them on their achievement.

 In 2003, the tradition began in the Arts and Sciences Division to honor an outstanding graduate with the Academic Excellence Award (AEA).
 In 2005, the awards were expanded and outstanding graduates in other programs of study were recognized.
 Awards were given to the top student in the following programs: Associates in Arts, Associates in Arts in Teaching, Accounting, Agriculture, Business Management, Business Technology, Early Childhood, Level I and II Nursing in Trenton and Maryville, Level I Nursing Bethany, Criminal Justice, and Medical Assistant.
-To further recognize the students, a breakfast was established prior to the graduation ceremony.
+To further recognize students, as well as celebrate with their families, a breakfast was established prior to the graduation ceremony.
+As time passes. academic programs change, and the recognition event evolves, central focus remains on recognizing and celebrating NCMC’s outstanding students.
 In May 2006, the breakfast was named in honor of Professor Emeritus Dr. Vicki Wheeler.
-Carrying on the tradition of excellence, the “Dr. Vicki Wheeler Breakfast” continues to honor outstanding students in their various programs of study.
+In 2014 the breakfast moved to a brunch, as the College moved to two ceremonies rather than one.
+The event is currently held between morning and afternoon Commencements.
+Carrying on the tradition of excellence, the "Dr. Vicki Wheeler Brunch" continues to honor outstanding students in their various programs of study.

-The Dr. Vicki Wheeler Breakfast occurs at 8AM, the morning of Commencement Day.
-It is held in the dining hall, located in the basement of Selby Hall.
+The Dr. Vicki Wheeler Brunch is held in the Cross Hall atrium, immediately following the morning Commencement ceremony.
 Honored students and their families are invited to attend.

 During the Pancake Feed prior to rehearsal, Phi Theta Kappa provides rose notes for graduate candidates to purchase.
 The rose note includes a rose with a special message attached to it.
 Graduates are encouraged to add their own personal thank you and give the rose note to someone who was instrumental in assisting them as they completed their degree.
 This is the graduate’s opportunity to recognize a spouse, partner, child, friend, parent, faculty member, staff member, or other special individual who contributed to their success while at NCMC.